jmuganga54/Web-Dev-BootCamp/9  Introduction to Javascript ES6/README.md

 //Expected output: 6
 ```

-> Challenge: Write a program that will prompt a usert to enter a string of character, the program will count the character and return how many number of character have been written, and how many characters  left (frm 240 character)
+> Challenge: Write a program that will prompt a user to enter a string of character, the program will count the character and return how many number of character have been written, and how many characters left (frm 240 character)

 ```
 //myTry